In this section you can find the pinout of the chips and connectors of the device.

 - Total for all 3.3v outputs must not exceed 1A of current.
 It is generally adviced to stay well below this figure.

-- Do not exceed a current of 1A from or to the battery when the battery is connected to the internal battery connector.
+- Do not exceed a current of 1.5A from the battery when the battery is connected to the internal battery connector

 2 - IC pinouts